IceUnicorn93/Open-VTT/README.md

 - [ ] Pressing like Crazy on StreamDeck Buttons causes a Crash (Specially with Set Active)
 - [ ] Sometimes Cross-Platform Storys are buggy (Windows to Linux)
-- [ ] Ping on Big Images causes a flicker
+- [ ] Ping on Big Images causes a flicker (known w here, but not why)
-- [ ] Ping on Big Images is to small
+- [ ] Ping on Big Images is to small (needs testing)
-- [ ] Artwork for a Note Child can't be changed once Set
+- [ ] Artwork for a Note Child can't be changed once Set (known why, but not how fo fix)
 - [ ] Scripting runs synchon, due to File Access Problems on Linux

 # Needs Testing

-- Scripting API on Linux
+- Scripting API on Linux (especially linked dlls)
 - StreamDeck Implementation with a StreamDeck Mini

 # Getting Started